High-Harmonic Spin and Charge Pumping in Altermagnets: Numerical Results

-In altermagnets, nonrelativistic spin--momentum couplings allow time-dependent magnetic order to induce charge currents through spin--charge conversion mechanisms \cite{Kokkele2025}.
-Consequently, magnetic precession generally produces a finite ac charge response, whose temporal structure reflects the nonlinear nature of the underlying spin dynamics.
-In the one-terminal geometry considered here, however, charge conservation enforces the absence of any dc component in the periodic steady state.
-The pumped charge current therefore provides a direct probe of the nonlinear and high-harmonic content of the magnetically driven transport response.
-While the present setup does not support dc charge pumping, the spin currents generated by the precessing dynamics may be converted into measurable transverse voltages in multiterminal detection schemes based on inverse spin Hall effects \cite{Dou2025, Dongchao2026, Costache2008, Jeon2018} or inverse Edelstein effects \cite{Chakraborty2025, Pal2023}.
+In AMs, non-relativistic spin--momentum couplings allow time-dependent magnetic order to induce charge currents through spin--charge conversion mechanisms \cite{Kokkele2025}.
+Consequently, magnetic precession generally produces a finite AC charge response, whose temporal structure reflects the nonlinear nature of the underlying spin dynamics.
+In the one-terminal geometry considered here, however, charge conservation enforces the absence of any DC component in the periodic steady state.
+Nonetheless, the AC charge current provides a direct probe of the nonlinear and high-harmonic content of the transport response.
+While the present setup does not support DC charge pumping, the spin currents generated by the precessing dynamics may be converted into measurable transverse voltages in multi-terminal detection schemes based on inverse spin Hall effects \cite{Dou2025, Dongchao2026, Costache2006, Jeon2018} or inverse Edelstein effects \cite{Chakraborty2025, Pal2023}.

-Figure~\ref{fig:fig2} shows the Fourier spectrum of the pumped charge current for a precession cone angle $\theta=\pi/8$, for both $\gamma_0=0$ and $\gamma_0=\gamma$.
+Figure~\ref{fig:Fig4} shows the Fourier spectrum of the pumped charge current for a precession cone angle $\theta=\pi/8$, for both $\gamma_0=0$ and $\gamma_0=\gamma$.
 In both cases, we observe the emission of approximately one hundred harmonics with amplitudes comparable to that of the fundamental frequency.
-Higher-order harmonics beyond the hundredth order are also present, albeit with rapidly decreasing amplitudes.
+Higher-order harmonics beyond the 100th order are also present, albeit with rapidly decreasing amplitudes.
 While these components form a tail in the spectrum, we focus here on the most pronounced harmonics, as they constitute the key qualitative distinction between magnetically driven high-harmonic generation and its light-driven counterpart. }

 Although ferromagnetic dynamics is typically associated with small precession cone angles, large-angle dynamics is of considerable theoretical interest.
-In particular, fully in-plane dynamics corresponds to maximal coupling between the electronic spins and the precessing magnetic order.
-The resulting charge emission for this configuration is shown in Fig. \ref{fig:fig3}.
+In particular, fully in-plane dynamics corresponds to a maximal coupling between the electronic spins and the precessing magnetic order.
+The resulting charge emission for this configuration is shown in Fig. \ref{fig:Fig5}.
 In this regime, we observe a strongly enhanced harmonic response extending up to the 300th order.
-These high-order harmonics are more pronounced for $\gamma_0=\gamma$, but remain clearly observable in the $\gamma_0=0$ case, albeit with reduced amplitudes.
+These high-order harmonics are more pronounced for $\gamma_0=\gamma$, but remain clearly observable in the case $\gamma_0=0$, albeit with reduced amplitudes.